 Suzanne is happily married with adult children and delighted to be a grandmother.
 In her spare time, she enjoys running, hiking, gardening, cooking, travelling, and cultivating an interest in art.

 Brenda Chan, MDiv., RP, RMFT, holds a Master’s degree in Clinical Counselling, with extensive counselling experience in helping individuals, couples and families through loss, grief, shame, guilt, relationship and marital issues.

 She uses a client-centered therapy approach to treat a wide range of conditions including: depression, anxiety, anger, self-esteem, isolation, family conflict.

-Being a Family Connections Counselor in a social agency for many years, Brenda helps support individuals, couples and families identify their needs and strengths in order to help them foster healing, growth and relationship restoration.
-Brenda is fluent in English, Cantonese and Mandarin
+Having been a Family Connections Counsellor in a social agency for many years, Brenda helps support individuals, couples and families identify their needs and strengths in order to help them foster healing, growth and relationship restoration.
+Brenda is fluent in English, Cantonese and Mandarin.

 Managing Anger Through The Lens of Attachment Theory